teodordobrev/build-the-word/README.md

 Code is released under the [MIT License](LICENSE) — use, modify, and deploy freely.

-The vocabulary is adapted from the **Cambridge "Power Up" Level 1** word list (© Cambridge University Press & Assessment).
-The original word-card PDF is **not** included in this repository and must not be redistributed; only the plain list of common English words was used to build the game.
-"Power Up" and related marks belong to their respective owners.
-This is an independent, non-commercial educational project and is not affiliated with or endorsed by Cambridge.
+The vocabulary is adapted from thethe common CEFR/A1-level and Cambridge kids book word list.
+Only the plain list of common English words was used to build the game.
+All related marks/trademarks belong to their respective owners.
+This is an independent, non-commercial educational project and is not affiliated with or endorsed by anyone.

 Emoji artwork is rendered by the player's own device/operating system.